camsanjose/Python-Dash-Pokemon-App/README.md

-# Dash-Plotly
+# Dash Pokemon App
 Master Title: Statistics for Data Science

 Course Title: Data Tidying and Reporting

 Year: 2020

-Student Name: Camila San José
+Student Name: Camila San JosÃ©

 Github repository url: https://github.com/camsanjose/Dash-Plotly

 This app contains the Pokemon dataset which includes about 676 Pokemon with its Type, Total points, Attack, Defense and Speed.
 You can find three tabs (sections): About, Data and Characteristics.
+It was created with the tool Visual Studio.

 In the 'About' section, you can find a small introduction to the app.
 Likewise, there is an interactive table where, with a dropdown, you an choose from any Pokemon you want to see all its characteristics (mentioned previously).